ViroDyn-Ltd/GFF3-LTR-Mapper/README.md

 # GFF3-LTR-Mapper

-A command-line workflow for summarising EDTA "intact" GFF3 annotations into scientist-friendly tables and postcards (ASCII + SVG) per genome, chromosome, or custom identity cohort.
+A command-line workflow for summarising EDTA "intact" GFF3 annotations into publication-ready tables and visual postcards (ASCII + SVG) per genome, chromosome, or custom identity cohort.
+Distributed under the [MIT License](LICENSE).

 ## Obtain & Run
 1. Download the GitHub ZIP archive (or clone the repository) and unzip it anywhere.